-All Natural, For Four Generations
+All Natural, for Four Generations

-We believe in providing the best possible care for our herd to deliver the best tasting pasture-raised, corn-finished, natural Colorado beef for your family.
+We believe in providing the best possible care for our cattle to deliver the best tasting pasture-raised, corn-finished, natural Colorado beef for your family.
 Our family has continued in the traditions established by ER Christensen to ensure our herd is raised naturally, every step of the way.

 As stewards of our herd, it’s our responsibility to provide the best possible care for our herd, from calving to finishing.
 We adhere to the Global Animal Partnership 5-Step® Animal Welfare Rating Program.
 By providing open grazing, freedom of movement, reduction of stress, continuous access to fresh water and fresh air, as well as ample shelter for inclement weather, we aim to be honorable stewards of our herd.
 We have the highest regard for each animal in our herd and are committed to raising them naturally.